 - The cashflows were projected based on the company's approved budget.
-The cashflows were based on past experiences and were adjusted to reflect expected future performances of the company.

--A terminal growth rate (averaging 2.8% for HCSL and 4.6% for VGPL) was applied in determining the terminal cash flows

-- Discount rates (averaging 21.88% for HCSL and 30.9% for VGPL), representing post-tax weighted average cost of capital (WACC), was applied in determining the value in use.
+The cashflows were based on past experiences and were adjusted to reflect expected future performances of the company. - A terminal growth rate averaging 2.8% for HCSL and 4.6% for VGPL (2019: averaging 2.8% for HCSL and 4.6% for VGPL) was applied in determining the terminal cash flows - Discount rates (averaging 21.88% for HCSL and 30.9% for VGPL), representing post-tax weighted average cost of capital (WACC), was applied in determining the value in use.
 Using an iterative process, the pre-tax discount rate of 30.3% for HCSL and 44.9% for VGPL was estimated.
-The growth rate used to extrapolate terminal cashflows for goodwill impairment testing is consistent with the long term sustainable growth rate for the company.

-- The key assumptions described above may change as economic and market conditions change.
+The growth rate used to extrapolate terminal cashflows for goodwill impairment testing is consistent with the long-term sustainable growth rate for the company. - The key assumptions described above may change as economic and market conditions change.
 The Group estimates that reasonably possible changes in these assumptions would not cause the recoverable amount of either CGU to decline below the carrying amount